We all know how to simply record the instruments and vocals with the gears we have. This is a common thing.

 Wait!!
 Don’t sulk when I say something technical like this.
 It’s not that difficult to do and you don’t need to be a pro here.

-You can soundproof your roomOpens in a new tab. in an easy way and this is the first thing you should do.
-After that, the acoustic treatment processOpens in a new tab. should be done.
+You can soundproof your room in an easy way and this is the first thing you should do.
+After that, the acoustic treatment process should be done.

 When should you treat your room?